brutalzinn/DisplayButtons/README.md

 ## Contributors
  - [brutalzinn](https://www.github.com/brutalzinn/) - System of plugins, events and rewriting of the entire original project.
- - [NickAcPT](https://github.com/NickAcPT) - Original creator of Display Buttons
+ - [NickAcPT](https://github.com/NickAcPT) - Original creator of ButtonDeck.
+Original Creator of ButtonDeck.
+Original design that DisplayButtons is based on in the beginning
  - [MatthewHaskett](https://www.github.com/MatthewHaskett/) - Helped with the TCP protocol.